365 match reviews, one for each date on the yearly calendar? Challenge accepted. Welcome to 365 Wrestling.

 Even a bad Royal Rumble is still pretty fun to watch at least once, and this one is better than some of the offerings that made pay-per-view.
-The end helps, as Owen was such a phenomenally talented and well-liked performer.
-Seeing him win here makes you wonder what might have been had he gotten more of an opportunity during this era of WWF wrestling.
+Owen was such a talented performer and seeing him win here makes you wonder what might have been had he gotten more of an opportunity during this era.

 Here’s the complete, ongoing list of matches in this project.